How common is identity theft in Delaware? (2026 Update)

 Small Business Owners Near Tax-Free Retail: Delaware businesses in retail corridors near state borders face unique fraud from out-of-state criminals who exploit Delaware's lack of sales tax.
 Business owners encounter counterfeit credit cards, fraudulent payment card disputes, and organized retail crime rings.
 The concentration of retail activity creates sophisticated fraud operations that quickly test stolen cards before they're reported.

-Retirees in Coastal Communities: Delaware's beach communities (Rehoboth Beach, Lewes, Bethany Beach) attract retirees seeking lower taxes and coastal living.
+Retirees in Coastal Communities: Delaware's beach communities (Rehoboth Beach, Lewes, Bethany Beach)7 attract retirees seeking lower taxes and coastal living.
 These affluent retirees become targets for investment fraud, particularly schemes involving Delaware-incorporated companies that appear legitimate due to Delaware registration.
-Romance scams (148 reports, $4.4 million) show average losses of $29,730 per victim, indicating sophisticated targeting of wealthy retirees.
+Romance scams show average losses indicating sophisticated targeting of wealthy retirees.

 Legal and Professional Services Workers: Delaware's attorneys, accountants, and corporate service providers handle extensive client financial information and corporate records.
 These professionals become targets for credential theft that would provide access to multiple corporate clients' sensitive data.
 A single compromised professional services firm account could expose hundreds of corporate clients to fraud.